TypeScript Special Types

 Definition and Purpose of Union Type in TypeScript

-A union type in TypeScript is a feature that allows us to combine multiple types into one.
-It enables the representation of values that may be any one of the member types.
-This is particularly useful when analyzing code and understanding the possible types that a variable or property can have.
+A union type allows combining multiple types into one, representing values that may be any one of the member types.
+This is useful for understanding the possible types a variable or property can have.

 Examples and Scenarios Where Union Type is Useful

-1. Handling different types of input: One common scenario where the union type is useful is when dealing with input from users or external sources.
-For instance, in a web application, the input for a form field could be either a string, an integer, or a boolean value.
-By defining a union type that encompasses these possibilities, we can ensure type safety and properly handle and validate the input.
-This way, the code can gracefully handle different data types without causing runtime errors or unexpected behaviors.
+1. Handling Different Types of Input: Union types are useful when dealing with user or external input, where a form field could be a string, an integer, or a boolean.
+By defining a union type that includes these possibilities, we can ensure type safety and handle different data types without runtime errors.

 Literal Types